Budapest

 people in Széchenyi Thermal Baths in budapest

-Is Budapest expensive for sightseeing?
+Is Budapest very expensive?
+Not for sightseeing.
 Most attractions in Budapest are reasonably priced compared to other European capitals, with many free or low-cost options available.

 Major Attractions